-You can configure attached displays from Devices (in the Windows 8 Charms Bar).
+You can configure attached displays from Devices (in the Charms Bar).

-- Attach your external display to the HDMI-Out port (and/or Thunderbolt port), and turn

-it on.

-- Go the Charms Bar and select Devices.

-- Click Second Screen.

-- Click on any one of the options from the menu to select Duplicate, Extend or a Single (PC Screen only or Second Screen only) display.
+- Attach your external display to the appropriate port, and turn it on. - 2.
+Go the Charms Bar, select Devices. - 3.
+Click Project (you may need to click Second Screen). - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only.